terraform-docs/terraform-docs/Readme.md

 ## Maintenance
-This project is currently maintained by [Martin Etmajer](https://github.com/metmajer) of [GetCloudnative](https://github.com/getcloudnative) who is unafiliated with Segment.
+This project is currently maintained by [Martin Etmajer](https://github.com/metmajer) of [GetCloudnative](https://github.com/getcloudnative) who is unaffiliated with Segment.

 Thanks for your help keeping this project healthy, Martin!